 CEO Michael Thamm spontaneously pledged the support after a brief presentation at Seatrade Cruise Med by Russ Holmes, director of development/corporate relations for Mercy Ships.

 Thamm announced the donation from the main stage of Seatrade Cruise Med in Tenerife after the short presentation that featured Vanya, a young girl with an orthopedic condition called 'windswept legs.'
-Her family could not afford treatment.
-Vanya received surgery and therapy free of charge aboard Africa Mercy.
+As her family could not afford treatment. she received surgery and therapy free of charge onoard Africa Mercy.

 According to Holmes, the gift from the Costa Group is being made through AIDA Cruises to Mercy Ships' German office.